oaqa/uima-ecd/README.md

 The ECD enables declaration of combinatorial parameters across options which is a very useful feature for experiment [configuration space exploration](https://github.com/oaqa/cse-framework).

+For in detail information please refer to the [OAQA tutorial](https://github.com/oaqa/oaqa-tutorial/wiki/Tutorial).

 An ECD must have the following sections:
  - configuration
  - collection-reader